cheese1/medusawiki/SSL-Errors.md

 ```

-## What versions should i use.?
+## What versions should I use?

-We advice to use at least OpenSSL v1.01e.
+We advise using at least OpenSSL v1.01e.
 Versions below this don't support TLS1.1 or TLS1.2 which is needed for sites like ThePirateBay.
 Additionally we advice to use Python v2.7.10 or above as that includes a recent version that works fine with SSL.

 **Summary :**